 All roads pass through Fairview.
 At least, all major roads into downtown Vancouver from the south: Fairview’s borders encompass the entrances to the Burrard Bridge in the west, the Cambie Bridge in the east, and the Granville Bridge in the heart of the neighborhood.

-For families or couples where one person works in downtown and another works anywhere south, Fairview is the ideal location.
+For families or couples where one person works in downtown and the other works anywhere south, Fairview is the ideal location.
 Access to downtown--by car, bus or bike--couldn’t be faster, and the main commuter roads to the south (Granville St. and Oak St.) are part of the neighborhood, as are the east-west arterials of Broadway, 12th Avenue, and 16th Avenue.
 (Buses along Broadway will take you to UBC in about 20 minutes.)

 Fairview is also home to two Canada Line stations: Olympic Village Station and Broadway - City Hall Station.
 The Canada Line is a rapid transit system connects downtown Vancouver to the Vancouver International Airport.